backstage/backstage/docs/auth/identity-resolver.md

             const ent = [];

             // Let's use the username in the email ID as the user's default
-            // unique identifier inside Backstage
+            // unique identifier inside Backstage.
             const [id] = email.split('@');

-            // Add the unique ID in the list ent.push(`User:default/${id}`)
+            ent.push(`User:default/${id}`)

-            // Let's call the internal LDAP provider to get a list of groups the user belongs to const ldapGroups = await getLdapGroups(email);
+            // Let's call the internal LDAP provider to get a list of groups
+            // that the user belongs to, and add those to the list as well const ldapGroups = await getLdapGroups(email);
-            ldapGroups.forEach(ldapGroup => ent.push(`Group:default/${ldapGroup}`))
+            ldapGroups.forEach(group => ent.push(`Group:default/${group}`))

             // Issue the token containing the entity claims const token = await ctx.tokenIssuer.issueToken({